Why is my dog coughing?

 Your dog may have swallowed something that has resulted in a partial blockage of the throat.

 Sometimes the windpipe in a dog can collapse, this can cause an irritation resulting in a honking cough.

 Occurs when the nerves that control the muscles of the larynx, or voice box, have stopped working properly.

-Parasites that attach to a pets skin and effects the peripheral nervous system.
-The cough comes from the paralysis of the nerves in the throat or sometimes from a secondary pneumonia.
+Parasites that attach to the skin of the pet can affect the peripheral nervous system.
+The cough comes from the paralysis of the nerves in the throat or sometimes from secondary pneumonia.